Nikki Bella: Various storylines (2016–2018)

 Maryse's attack sparked a feud between the two, which actually involved Bella's real real–life boyfriend John Cena and Maryse's real–life husband, The Miz.
 This led to a mixed tag team match between the two couples at WrestleMania 33 on April 2, which Cena and Bella won.
 After the match, Cena legitimately proposed to Bella, which she accepted.
-On April 4, Bella announced via her Instagram account that she would be taking time off from wrestling.
+After that, she took time off from wrestling.

-The Bella Twins made an appearance at the 25th Anniversary of Raw on January 22, 2018.
+The Bella Twins appeared at the 25th Anniversary of Raw on January 22, 2018.
 A few days later, both Nikki and Brie competed in the inaugural women's royal rumble match at the 2018 Royal Rumble on January 28, where Nikki entered at #27, lasting 16 minutes and 30 seconds before she was the last woman eliminated by the eventual winner Asuka.
 Both twins made an appearance at the SummerSlam pay–per–view on August 19, showing their support for Ronda Rousey in her match with Alexa Bliss.

 In September, The Bella Twins returned full-time on Raw and feuded with The Riott Squad (Ruby Riott, Liv Morgan and Sarah Logan), over which they scored victories in various tag team and singles matches.
 To even the odds, Ronda Rousey aligned with The Bella Twins, and the trio was able to defeat The Riott Squad at Super Show-Down in a six–woman tag team match on October 6.
 Two days later on the October 8 episode of Raw, after defeating The Riott Squad in a rematch, Nikki attacked Rousey, with Brie later following suit, turning villainous for the first time since 2015.

-Later that night, it was announced that Nikki would face Rousey for the Raw Women's Championship in the main event of the first ever all women's pay–per–view, WWE Evolution on October 28 in which she was unsuccessful despite multiple interferences by Brie.
+On October 28, Nikki faced Rousey for the Raw Women's Championship in the main event of the all women's pay–per–view, WWE Evolution, in which she was unsuccessful despite multiple interferences by Brie.